 The company is responsible to inform the next-of-kin of the deceased person.
 Also, it is to note that in case the incident occurs when the ship is at port or anchor, the procedures according to the laws of that particular country needs to be followed.

-If at port, the master should inform the local agents, medical personnel, and concerned persons of the P & I club.
+If at the port, the master should inform the local agents, medical personnel, and concerned persons of the P & I club.
 The local agent would guide the master regarding the procedures to be followed as required by the authorities of that particular country.

 If the accident has taken place at the sea, the procedures and guidelines as provided by the company are followed.
 The company might ask to preserve the body in an emptied refer compartment.
-Also, the agent of the next port of call must be informed beforehand so that the necessary information is provided to the local authorities, the consulate of the ship’s flag state, and the correspondence of P & I club.
+Also, the agent of the next port of call must be informed beforehand so that the necessary information is provided to the local authorities, the consulate of the ship’s flag state, and the correspondence of the P & I club.

-As per the rules, all the belongings of the deceased person should be packed and handed over to the agent to be sent to the company, which would eventually forward it to the next-of-kin along with a copy of inventory list of belongings.
+As per the rules, all the belongings of the deceased person should be packed and handed over to the agent to be sent to the company, which would eventually forward it to the next-of-kin along with a copy of the inventory list of belongings.

-All the details are to be noted in the official log book for later reference.
+All the details are to be noted in the official logbook for later reference.

 Kindly note that this is just a general overview of the practice that is followed in such situations, the full procedures/guidelines to be followed in case of death onboard ships would vary according to the company policies and laws of the country in which the death occurred.